hmjatt/typescript-angular-research-project/README.md

 This project is part of the **CST8333 Programming Language Research** course, showcasing the application of **TypeScript** and other programming concepts.
 It focuses on processing a CSV dataset (`keystone-throughput-and-capacity.csv`), converting each entry into a `Record` object, and outputting the parsed records to the console.

-The program handles file input, error handling, and dataset parsing, while showcasing structured code and documentation practices with **TypeDoc** comments.
+The program handles file input, error handling, and dataset parsing with the help of the **csv-parse** library.
+It also showcases structured code and documentation practices with **TypeDoc** comments.
 The author's name, **Harmeet Matharoo**, is displayed periodically during the record output to ensure proper attribution.

 ### Features

-- **CSV Parsing**: Reads and processes a CSV dataset into `Record` objects based on the dataset's columns.
+- **CSV Parsing**: Reads and processes a CSV dataset into `Record` objects using the **csv-parse** library.
 - **File I/O**: Uses Node.js's File System (FS) API to handle CSV input.
 - **Error Handling**: Implements exception handling to manage file reading issues.
 - **Author Attribution**: Displays the author's name every 10 records.